SakshiGupta2313/Electronic-Voting-Machine/README.md

-# Electronic Voting Machine
+# Electronic Voting Machine (EVM)

-## About the Project
+## Project Overview
 This is an Electronic Voting Machine mini project developed as part of my Electronics and Communication Engineering studies.

+## Features
+- Voting through push buttons
+- 16x2 LCD display
+- LED indication after vote registration
+- Buzzer feedback
+- Vote counting
+- Result display
+- SD card storage for voting data

 ## Components Used
 - Arduino
-- LCD (I2C)
+- 16x2 LCD with I2C
 - Push Buttons
 - LED
 - Buzzer
 - SD Card Module

-## Hardware Connections
-- Vote Buttons: D2–D7
-- Result Button: D9
-- Buzzer: D8
-- LED: D11
-- SD Card CS: D10
-- LCD SDA: A4
-- LCD SCL: A5

 ## Working
-The Electronic Voting Machine allows users to cast their vote using push buttons.
-The system registers the vote and displays the voting results on the LCD.
+The voter selects a candidate using the corresponding push button.
+The Arduino registers the vote and provides LED and buzzer feedback.
+The LCD displays the recorded vote.
+The result button displays the vote count for each candidate.

-## Project Type
+## Project Structure
-ECE Mini Project
+- Arduino_Code – Arduino program
+- Circuit_Diagram – Circuit and hardware connections
+- Documentation – Project documentation
+- Images – Project images